 Setting up a Breeding Tank

 You can breed these fish in an aquarium as small as 30 gallons.
 You should use a plate with a smooth surface or a small cave-like pot where the female Polar parrot can lay their eggs.

-The filter in your breeding tank should not produce a lot of flow rate so I would suggest you use any sort of air-driven filter and most preferably a sponge filter.
+The filter in your breeding tank should not produce a lot of flow rate, so I would suggest you use any sort of air-driven filter and, most preferably, a sponge filter.

 The eggs are transparent in color.
-And then the male fish fertilizes it.
+And then, the male fish fertilizes it.
 The fertilized eggs turn into darker color while the unfertilized eggs become opaque white.
 This process can take up to 12 hours.
-Both the parents protect the egg by taking a turn and will defend the eggs if there are any other fish in the tank.
-The female fish are more aggressive towards the intruders.
+Both parents protect the egg by taking a turn and will defend the eggs if there are any other fish in the tank.
+The female fish are more aggressive toward intruders.

-Once the fry gains some size you can start feeding them with fry pellet food.
-Some of the best food for the Polar parrot’s fry are Tetra Cichlid Balanced diet flake food, Northfin Cichlid formula pellet, API fish food Pellets, etc. Flake foods are more convenient as they are easy to break and turn into small pieces that the fry can chew on.
+Once the fry gains some size, you can feed them with fry pellet food.
+Some of the best food for the Polar parrot’s fry are Tetra Cichlid, Balanced diet flake food, Northfin Cichlid formula pellets, API fish food Pellets, etc. Flake foods are more convenient as they are easy to break and turn into small pieces that the fry can chew on.
 You can also use other small-sized fish food.

 Watching them swim peacefully in your aquarium is truly amazing.
-They are very hardy in nature and rarely get any disease, they have very few requirements and even a beginner fish keeper can keep them.
+They are very hardy in nature and rarely get any disease, they have very few requirements, and even a beginner fish keeper can keep them.
 The Polar Parrot Cichlids are one of the easiest fish from the Cichlid family to breed.